Danny Heep: Baseball career

 Heep played baseball for, and graduated from, Lee High School in San Antonio.

 Heep played for St. Mary's University in San Antonio where he was twice an All-American, in 1976 and 1978, as a pitcher.
 At St. Mary's he earned his bachelor's degree in physical education, and he is a member of that school's Athletic Hall of Fame.

-Originally drafted by the Houston Astros in the 1979 Major League Baseball Draft, he compiled a .331 batting average, 23 home runs and 108 runs batted in (RBI) in a little over a year in the minors to earn his first major league call up.
+Originally drafted by the Houston Astros in the 1979 Major League Baseball draft, he compiled a .331 batting average, 23 home runs and 108 runs batted in (RBI) in a little over a year in the minors to earn his first major league call up.
 His major league debut came on August 31, against the New York Mets.
 He remained with the Astros through the end of the season, achieving a .143 average with two runs batted in.
 The second RBI was a game winner against the Los Angeles Dodgers on September 30.
 He was the Pacific Coast League batting champion with a .343 average with the Tucson Toros in 1980.

 After hitting .237 with four home runs and 22 RBI in 85 games with the Astros in 1982, he was acquired by the New York Mets for Mike Scott at the Winter Meetings on December 10.

 Danny Heep was the 4,000th strikeout victim of Nolan Ryan, on July 11, 1985.

 NCAA coach

 Heep was the head coach for the NCAA Incarnate Word Cardinals in San Antonio from 1998 to 2017.
-During his tenure as head coach, the program won two conference tournament and three conferece regular-season championships.
+During his tenure as head coach, the program won two conference tournament and three conference regular-season championships.
 In 2014, Incarnate Word became a Division I program in the Southland Conference.